 Foresthill in Placer County, California — The American West (Pacific Coastal)

 Topics and series.
-This historical marker is listed in this topic list: Settlements & Settlers.
-In addition, it is included in the California Historical Landmarks series list.
-A significant historical year for this entry is 1850.
+This historical marker is listed in this topic list: Churches & Religion.
+In addition, it is included in the Historic Bells series list.